CodeLinaro-mirror/la_platform_external_stg/doc/stg.md

     Captures all named types found in ELF files as interface types, regardless of whether those types are reachable by any symbol.

-*   `--skip-dwarf`

-    Disable DWARF processing, when reading ELF files.
-For other formats this option does nothing.

 ## Merge